oliveiramc/oliveiramc.github.io/_posts/2021-08-05-generalizedBayes.md

 bibliography: 2021-08-05-generalizedBayes.bib

+toc:
+  - name: The original Bayes theorem
+    # if a section has subsections, you can add them as follows:
+    subsections:
+      - name: Properties of Bayes posterior
+      - name: So what is wrong?
+  - name: Generalizations of Bayes posterior
+    subsections:
+      - name: Power likelihood
+      - name: Loss-based Bayesian inference
+      - name: Generalized Variational Inference
+      - name: Recap
+  - name: Conclusion

 ---

 If you are reading this, you probably know what Bayes' theorem is.
 Here, we are concerned with the use of Bayes' theorem to perform inference for parameters of a statistical model (a.k.a. **Bayesian inference**).